Features

 Traditional attribution models treat these as separate customer journeys, potentially undervaluing marketing touchpoints that influenced earlier stakeholders but didn't directly lead to the conversion.

-Spectacle's Organization Attribution feature solves this challenge by linking touchpoints across all users within the same organization or group.
+Spectacle's Company Attribution feature solves this challenge by linking touchpoints across all users within the same company or group.

-1. Identifies users who belong to the same organization (via group tracking)
+1. Identifies users who belong to the same company (via group tracking)

 2. Combines their touchpoints into a unified customer journey

-3. Attributes conversions and revenue across this organizational journey rather than individual user journeys
+3. Attributes conversions and revenue across this company/customer journey rather than individual user journeys

 This provides a more accurate view of which marketing touchpoints influence B2B purchasing decisions.